kubernetes-sigs/cluster-api/docs/book/common_code/machine_controller.md

 The `ProviderSpec` is recommended to be a serialized API object in a format owned by that provider.
 This will allow the configuration to be strongly typed, versioned, and have as much nested depth as appropriate.
-These provider-specific API definitions are meant to live outside of the Machines API, which will allow them to evolve independently of it.
+These provider-specific API definitions are meant to live outside of the Machine API, which will allow them to evolve independently of it.
 Attributes like instance type, which network to use, and the OS image all belong in the `ProviderSpec`.

-Some providers and tooling depends on an annotation to be set on the `Machine` to determine once it is done being provisioned.
+Some providers and tooling depend on an annotation to be set on the `Machine` to determine if provisioning has completed.
 For example, the `clusterctl` command does this [here](https://github.com/kubernetes-sigs/cluster-api/blob/a30de81123009a5f91ade870008c1a35f7ce4b35/cmd/clusterctl/clusterdeployer/clusterclient/clusterclient.go#L555):
 ```go
 		// TODO: update once machine controllers have a way to indicate a machine has been provisoned. https://github.com/kubernetes-sigs/cluster-api/issues/253